 The façade is one of the finest examples of baroque architecture in Tuscany

 LUCCA, ITALY: Not far from the historic city of Lucca there are several monumental Villas in the Lucca Hills harmoniously inserted in the surrounding farmlands.
 The gardens are designed to astonish and entertain aristocratic guests with green space and exotic plants and trees.
 One of the most famous is Villa Torrigiani with the striking English Garden voted “Garden of the Year 2018” in Italy.
-Touring the villas on the outskirts of Lucca makes for a very interesting day.
+Touring the villas on the outskirts of Lucca makes a very interesting day.

 Villa Torrigiani is located in the hamlet of Camigliano, a town in Capannori.
 It is a historical villa, dating from the second half of the sixteenth century.
 This huge Villa and the park become the summer residence of the powerful Buonvisi family.
 In 1636 it was bought by Nicolo Santini, ambassador of the Republic of Lucca at the court of Louis XIV at Versailles.